JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_icon_file.md

 ### Plugin Logo File Naming Convention
 Name the Plugin Logo files according to the following conventions:
 * <path>pluginIcon.svg</path> is the default Plugin Logo.
-  If a separate Logo file for dark UI Themes exists in the plugin, then this file is used solely for light UI Themes,
+  If a separate Logo file for dark themes exists in the plugin, then this file is used solely for light themes,
-* <path>pluginIcon_dark.svg</path> is an optional, alternative Plugin Logo for use solely with dark IDE UI Themes.
+* <path>pluginIcon_dark.svg</path> is an optional, alternative Plugin Logo for use solely with dark IDE themes.

 ## Adding Plugin Logo Files to a Plugin Project
 The Plugin Logo files must be in the <path>META-INF</path> folder of the plugin distribution file, i.e., the <path>plugin.jar</path> or <path>plugin.zip</path> file you upload to the plugin repository and install into an IDE.